cyrusaf/ctxlog/README.md

  // Can set attrs on the context using ctxlog.WithAttrs(ctx, ...slog.Attr) ctx = ctxlog.WithAttrs(ctx, slog.String("hello", "world"))

- // Use slog methods such as InfoCtx and the ctxlog handler will automatically
+ // Use slog methods such as InfoContext and the ctxlog handler will automatically
- // attach attrs from the context to the structured logs. slog.InfoCtx(ctx, "test")
+ // attach attrs from the context to the structured logs. slog.InfoContext(ctx, "test")
  // Output:{"level":"INFO","msg":"test","hello":"world"}
 }
 ```